Considering a loft conversion? Here's what you need to know

 - Ventilation

-Despite their many benefits, there is plenty to consider before embarking on a loft conversion project.
+But, with plenty to consider before you embark on a loft conversion project, it's crucial to know what kind of project you are stepping into and what it might entail.
 In some cases, for example, it might be necessary to extend the roof in order to increase the available headroom and space.

 Can I convert my loft?

 Trussed roofs have ‘W’ shaped rafters that support the roof and the floor structure.
 Trussed roofs are harder to convert, but not impossible; the ‘W’ shaped rafters can be replaced with an ‘A’ shape structure which creates a hollow space.
-This normally involves the insertion of steel beams between loadbearing walls for the new floor joists to hang on and the rafters to be supported on — together with a steel beam at the ridge.
+This normally involves the insertion of steel beams between load-bearing walls for the new floor joists to hang on and the rafters to be supported on – together with a steel beam at the ridge.

-Unvented hot water cylinders make a better choice than replacing the boiler with a combi boiler, but they do take up a cupboard-sized room, which you will have to find space and budget for.
+Without the roof space for water tanks and plumbing, bear in mind that in order to bring heat and water to the area, your existing heating and hot water system may have to be replaced with a sealed system.
+Unvented hot water cylinders make a better choice than replacing the boiler with a combi-boiler, but they do take up a cupboard-sized room, which you will have to find space and budget for.

 What is the minimum height for a loft conversion?